BlueWinds/WarTechIIC/Campaigns.md

     - <...etc...>
 ```

-The value of `goto` is either the name of another node, of the special value `Exit` - the campaign is over!
+The value of `goto` is either the name of another node, or `Exit` - the campaign is over!

 ### `event`
 Triggers an event.
 Events (or conversations) are usually how players make decisions; use the `Options` in an event to add company tags, then follow up the `event` entry with forking `goto` based on their choice.
 The next Entry triggers once the event is concluded.